rahfianugerah/greena.bot/README.md

 #### Time Configuration

 <p align="justify">
-Commit Wave allows you to customize the timing of automated commits through flexible time configuration settings.
+Greena allows you to customize the timing of automated commits through flexible time configuration settings.
 You can specify the frequency and interval between commits.
 The tool ensures that commits are made at random times within the defined intervals, maintaining a dynamic and active commit graph.
 Below are the default example of the time configuration and you a can adjust the timing anytime you like:
 </p>

 - Runs at midnight every day (00:00 UTC)